 E.J.
 Dionne, Chair

-Robert Abernethy, Melody Barnes, William Budinger, Christopher Edley, Ezekiel Emanuel, William Galston, Leslie H. Gelb, Nick Hanauer, Elaine Kamarck, Karen Kornbluh, Eric Liu, Robert Reich, Cristina Rodríguez, Isabel Sawhill, Bernard Schwartz, Theda Skocpol, Anne-Marie Slaughter, Sean Wilentz
+Robert Abernethy, Melody Barnes, William Budinger, Christopher Edley, Ezekiel Emanuel, William Galston, Leslie H. Gelb, Nick Hanauer, Elaine Kamarck, Karen Kornbluh, Eric Liu, Robert Reich, Cristina Rodríguez, Isabel Sawhill, Bernard Schwartz, Theda Skocpol, Anne-Marie Slaughter, Richard Vague, Sean Wilentz

 2017 Fox Fellow: Gabriel Ferrante